Gameeso/openkit-server/README.md

 ### OMG you **** I want to keep my Mac!!
 Why using a VM?

 **Dont worry!** I too want to keep my tools!
-While engineering the images, and it's build-platform, I took into account that the VM will **just be the server**, meaning that the sources are exposed to your host-machine.
+While building the images I took into account that the VM will **just be the server**, meaning that the sources are exposed to your host-machine.
 You can edit & commit them with whatever you want!

 One thing I've seen at OpenKit is that the curve to run the server is pretty steep.
 There is nothing wrong with that, but I think it's better if developer can get started quicker and dive faster in the code, not having to worry about anything server-related.